TrilliantHealth/trilliant-data-science/libs/core/README.md

 This library handles configuration of all DS loggers.
 By default, all INFO-and-above messages are written (to `stderr`).

+### Default output formatter

+By default we use a custom formatter intended to make things maximally human-readable.

+If you want structured logs, you might try setting `THDS_CORE_LOG_FORMAT=logfmt`, or `json` if you want JSON logs.

 ### File format

 To customize what level different modules are logged at, you should create a file that looks like this: